sourcefrog/rsyn/README.md

 - [x] List a directory over SSH.

-- [ ] Copy a directory from rsync into an empty local directory.
+- [ ] Copy a directory from rsync over SSH into an empty local directory.

 - [ ] Copy a directory from rsync into a local directory, skipping already up-to-date files, but downloading the full content of missing or